-I LOVE this wreath and have used it every year since publishing this tutorial in 2012!
-To give you an idea of how versatile it is – and how it looks as good years later as it did the first year – here are some pictures of how it has worked in our Christmas decor through the years:
+This tutorial was originally published in December of 2012 and remains one of my favorite holiday crafts ever!
+I LOVE this wreath in particular and have used it every year since publishing this tutorial.
+To give you an idea of how versatile it is – and how it looks just as good years later as it did the first year – here are some pictures of how it has been featured in our Christmas decor through the years:

 2014- The wreath moved to the door of a rustic cabinet in our entry.

-2015 – the wreath holds a place of honor on our Christmas chalkboard.
+2015 – The wreath held a place of honor on our Christmas chalkboard.